menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Custer is generally considered to be a blue-collar town.
-46.98% of the Custer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Custer is a blue-collar town, with 46.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Custer is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Custer who work in office and administrative support (16.30%), sales jobs (7.09%), and management occupations (7.09%).

 Also of interest is that Custer has more people living here who work in computers and math than 95% of the places in the US.